pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 the time the pkgcore fork occurred, it probably made sense due to language availability and communal knowledge, but that's not the case anymore.

-Understandably, developing in an "easier" language like python has the usual upsides such as portability[^1], quicker prototyping, shallower learning curve, larger developer pool, etc; however, it has the usual downsides as well many of which directly conflict with goals I've imagined such as language bindings support, embeddable bash, and a design supporting embarrassingly parallel workloads without having to resort to multiprocess pools and other types of GIL avoidance hacks.
+Developing in an "easier", more established language like python has the usual upsides such as portability[^1], fast prototyping, shallower learning curve, larger developer pool, etc; however, it also comes with the regular downsides many of which directly conflict with goals I've imagined such as language bindings support, embeddable bash, and a design supporting embarrassingly parallel workloads without having to resort to multiprocess pools and other types of GIL avoidance hacks.

-In any case, if I was going to start afresh why not waste the most time possible experimenting with the dreams I often used to blunt the endless dreary days spent unraveling python spaghetti code.
-At worst I could use the opportunity to dive deeper into a language, exploring its FFI and C support and how they could be used to develop bindings for other languages.
-In the end, anything I created would likely be drastically different than any previous project I had discovered targeting Gentoo.
+In any case, if I was going to start afresh why not waste the most time possible reaching towards dreams I used to blunt the endless dreary work spent untangling python spaghetti code.
+In the probable situation where the dreams fail, they will still have enhanced the opportunity to dive deeper into a language, explore its FFI support, and use it to develop bindings for other languages among other learning prospects.
+In the end, anything I create will likely be drastically different than any previous project I have found targeting Gentoo.

 ##### Enter... pkgcraft

-Having kicked around the idea of rewriting portions of pkgcore in rust since early 2017[^2], the possibility coalesced into reality as the ecosystem grew enough where third party libraries existed to support much of the intended, underlying design.
-For those readers thinking or mentally screaming some variation of "What not C?", "Real programmers use C++", or perhaps "To do this right you should use Zig/Nim/..." see a brief discussion of the language decision [in the FAQ](https://pkgcraft.github.io/about/#why-isnt-pkgcraft-implemented-in-c-c-python-etc-why-choose-rust).
+Having kicked around the idea of rewriting portions of pkgcore in rust since early 2017[^2], the possibility coalesced into reality as the ecosystem grew enough where third party libraries existed to support much of the intended design.
+For those readers thinking some variation of "What not C?", "Real programmers use C++", or perhaps "To do this right you should use Zig/Nim/..." see a brief discussion of the language decision [in the FAQ](https://pkgcraft.github.io/about/#why-isnt-pkgcraft-implemented-in-c-c-python-etc-why-choose-rust).

 Pkgcraft's goals leave many difficult challenges ahead, e.g. merging bash's C